DbaMe/Cashier-App/README.md

 ### Run => node index.js

-- Cashier App which calculate the amount of money paid and calculate the amount of change return to the customer
+- Cashier App which check the amount of money paid and calculate the amount of change to be return to the customer in euro